Written by Jeanine Cummins

 Publisher: Flatiron Books

-As a rule I don’t read other reviews before writing my own, so while I had heard that there was controversy around this book, and guessed as to the reasons why, I didn’t realise the extent of it.
-Before reading my review (or instead of reading it) I’d recommend reading other reviews from people who are infinitely more qualified than me to write them, and this is a good start.
+Review: Edit: as a rule I don’t read other reviews before writing my own, so while I had heard that there was controversy around this book, and guessed as to the reasons why, I didn’t realise the extent of it.
+Before reading my review (or instead of reading it) I’d recommend reading other reviews from people infinitely more qualified than me to write them, and this is a good start: https://tropicsofmeta.com/2019/12/12/pendeja-you-aint-steinbeck-my-bronca-with-fake-ass-social-justice-literature/

-Even though having seen the problematic aspects of the book before I read it might have changed what I felt about the book, I’ll let my review stand as I wrote it, and I stand by my feelings toward the book as I was reading it and immediately after I read it.
-But I also can’t and don’t deny that my lack of knowledge, experience, and culture might well be a prerequisite for having enjoyed it at all.
+I’ll let my review stand, and I can’t deny my feelings toward the book as I was reading it and after I read it, but I also can’t and don’t deny that my lack of knowledge, experience, and culture might well be a prerequisite for having enjoyed it.

 I loved American Dirt.
 I really, really, loved it.
 It’s one of the most engrossing, emotionally jarring, moving, exciting books I’ve read in a very long time.
 It’s brutal, sad, and provocative, but it knew exactly what it’s doing, and it struck up all my emotional cords with a precision and relentlessness that, at times, literally took my breath away.